Seymour Goes to Hollywood: Development

 Beginning with Magicland Dizzy, Codemasters sub-contracted Big Red Software, headed by Paul Ranson, to assist in the production of future Dizzy games in the series.
 The success of Dizzy: Prince of the Yolkfolk prompted Big Red Software to take the series in a new direction.
 The publisher decided that the titular egg character's next adventure should be set in a world based on real-life.

 Big Red Software started work and had 90% completed the project, which had the working title Movieland Dizzy, before the team was told to replace Dizzy with a new character.
-This was because the creators of Dizzy, the Oliver Twins, disagreed with the direction that Movieland Dizzy was taking the character, after discussions Codemasters agreed.
+This was because the creators of Dizzy, the Oliver Twins, disagreed with the direction that Movieland Dizzy was taking the character, and after discussions Codemasters agreed.
 Pete Ranson, Paul's brother, was one of Big Red Software's graphic designers and was given the job of creating a new character.
 This character began as a misshapen egg, was given fingers, and was given jump animations that lacked Dizzy's bounce.
-A friend of the Ranson's, having seen the character graphics, stated that "he looked like a Seymour".
+A friend of the Ransons', having seen the character graphics, said that "he looked like a Seymour".
 The name "stuck" and the new character was completed.

 After making the decision to use a new character rather than Dizzy, Codemasters allowed Big Red Software free rein to develop the new game, only stipulating that it must be ready for release within 12 weeks.
 By this point Big Red Software was already familiar with platform adventure games.
 The game retained the Dizzy graphic adventure title engine.
 Pete Ranson had previously designed graphics for every Dizzy game bar the first, graphics were shared between Dizzy games and some were also recycled for Seymour Goes to Hollywood.

 After the Hollywood theme was decided on, the design team drew up a map and assigned objects and puzzles to different areas.
 The game was originally designed for the ZX Spectrum and then ported to the Amstrad CPC, due to the systems' similar architecture.
 However, the team struggled to port the game to the Commodore 64 due to it being a different machine altogether.
-The finished game is significantly changed from the incomplete Movieland Dizzy, which featured only film sets as locations, the surrounding film studio and backlots were not present.
+The finished game is significantly changed from the incomplete Movieland Dizzy, which featured only film sets as locations; the surrounding film studio and backlots were not present.
 The real-world studio elements were added after Dizzy was disassociated from the game.